hitokiri-mata/katacoda-courses/kubernetes-ml/kubeflow-playground/step3-tools.md

 ## Kubeflow CLI

-The standard command line tool for Kubeflow, `kfctl` is also available.
+The standard command-line tool for Kubeflow, `kfctl` is also available.

 `kfctl version`{{execute}}

-Whenever you add a CLI tool, often there will be a completion feature that will allow helpfully fill in the context for the command line parameters using the tab key.
+Whenever you add a CLI tool, often there will be a completion feature that will allow helpfully fill in the context for the command-line parameters using the tab key.

 `source <(kfctl completion bash)`{{execute}}